Safari Club: United States involvement

 An important factor in the nature of US involvement concerned changing domestic perceptions of the CIA and government secrecy.
 The Rockefeller Commission and the Church Committee had recently launched investigations that revealed decades of illegal operations by the CIA and the FBI.
 The Watergate scandal directed media attention at these secret operations, and served as a proximate cause for these ongoing investigations.
 President Jimmy Carter discussed public concerns over secrecy in his campaign, and when he took office in January 1977 he attempted to reduce the scope of covert CIA operations.
-In a 2002 speech at Georgetown University, Prince Turki Al-Faisal of the GIP described the situation like so:
+In a 2002 speech at Georgetown University, Prince Turki Al-Faisal of the GIP (Saudi Intelligence) described the situation like so:

 In 1976, after the Watergate matters took place here, your intelligence community was literally tied up by Congress.
 It could not do anything.
 It could not send spies, it could not write reports, and it could not pay money.
 In order to compensate for that, a group of countries got together in the hope of fighting communism and established what was called the Safari Club.
 The Safari Club included France, Egypt, Saudi Arabia, Morocco, and Iran.
 The principal aim of this club was that we would share information with each other and help each other in countering Soviet influence worldwide, and especially in Africa.

 As the Safari Club was beginning operations, former CIA Director Richard Helms and agent Theodore Shackley were under scrutiny from Congress and feared that new covert operations could be quickly exposed.
 Peter Dale Scott has classified the Safari Club as part of the "second CIA"—an extension of the organization's reach maintained by an autonomous group of key agents.
 Thus even as Carter's new CIA director Stansfield Turner attempted to limit the scope of the agency's operations, Shackley, his deputy Thomas Clines, and agent Edwin P. Wilson secretly maintained their connections with the Safari Club and the BCCI.